melihemreguler/melihemreguler.github.io/README.md

 # Melih Emre Güler - Portfolio Website

-A modern, responsive portfolio website built with React, TypeScript, and Vite.
-Features rich text formatting, multilingual support, and an integrated contact form.
+A modern, responsive portfolio website built with Next.js, React, and TypeScript.
+Features dynamic image galleries, multilingual support, and an integrated contact form with EmailJS.

 ## Table of Contents